Agreement between you and Rocket Lawyer

 A disbursement is money that we have to pay to a third party (eg a charge for a third party search).
 All reasonable disbursements have been anticipated and included in your Fee.

 In the unlikely event that there are, without our fault, further disbursements, we will contact you immediately to discuss how you would like to proceed, and you might have to pay the amount of such disbursements as above in advance of our being able to continue with the Services, otherwise we will have to delay or stop the Services.
+Money paid for disbursements will be held and used as part of our own money in our business account - an account that is not specifically ring fenced, as an account containing client money (as defined by the SRA) would be.

 If we find that we do not need to pay a disbursement by the end of the Services, we will promptly repay to you an amount equal to it, to your credit or debit card account.